 Every invite to both the actual graduation ceremony and post-graduation party should have a reply card included to RSVP to each respective event or an email or phone number where they can send their confirmation.
 If using a reply card, include postage so it's convenient for your guests to place it back in the mail.
 You'll need to confirm the number of guests that will attend your graduate's post-ceremony party to know how much party food, alcohol, and drinks to buy for entertaining.Continue to 8 of 8 below.

 Thank You Notes

+It's likely that your graduate will receive money and gifts from friends and family.
 Handwritten thank you notes are a crucial reflection of a thoughtful and considerate graduate.
-These notes should go out within a week or no longer than a month after the party.
-Your graduate might have the summer off after their big time with some free time to personalize some sweet notes to guests who were present to share their big day.
+These notes should go out ideally within a week or no later than a month after the party.
+Remind the graduate to acknowledge the specific gift, and include personal reflections whenever possible to show their gratitude.